 The Global Labour Resilience Index 2020: focus on the geography of work

 Where jobs are created matters just as much as what and how jobs are created, not only at the global level but also at the sub-national level, down to the level of regions and cities.
-National averages can mask important disparities at the sub-national level which are at the heart of social discontent in countries all over the world.
+National averages can mask substantial disparities at the sub-national level, which are at the heart of social discontent in countries worldwide.
 Witness the Gilet Jaune movement in France, the political divide between different communities in the United States and the UK, and social unrest across Latin America.

-In many communities and cities across the world, the social contract has been fractured and needs to be repaired through more active citizen involvement.
-Citizens, firms and all key local stakeholders can help focus on the most pressing social and economic challenges such as the future of work and contribute to developing the solutions through a series of creative engagement mechanisms (Chapter 2).
+In many communities and cities worldwide, the social contract has been fractured and needs to be repaired through more active citizen involvement.
+Citizens, firms and all key local stakeholders can help focus on the most pressing social and economic challenges, such as the future of work and contribute to developing the solutions through a series of creative engagement mechanisms (Chapter 2).
 The future is more local than ever.
-These are some of the reasons the Global Labour Resilience Index 2020 focuses on the geography of work with a particular emphasis on regions and cities.
+These are some reasons the Global Labour Resilience Index 2020 focuses on the geography of work, particularly on regions and cities.

 Taking a comprehensive perspective on labour market resilience